 Figure 3: Regional distribution of the 17 active survey sites.

-Confidence in recognising (red dot) and describing (PCE) abnormalities
+Confidence in recognising and describing abnormalities

 The large majority of participants agreed that they feel confident in their red dot abilities (n = 66, 77.6%).
 Positive responses remained high (n = 59, 69.4%) when participants were asked if they feel confident in their ability to provide a descriptive comment of an abnormality.